Graduate Program

 My background is in basic science/outside of pharmaceuticals.
 Can I still apply?

-• A background in basic science would not disqualify someone from the program, but it would be important for the individual to explain why they are considering such a significant change in their focus area.
+- Applicants with a background in computer science or a related information sciences area are encouraged to apply.
+A basic science background would not disqualify someone from the program, but it would be important for the individual to explain why they are considering such a significant change in their focus area.
 It would also benefit the individual to explain how they would see their career evolve with a Ph.D. from our department.
-With this said, we do enjoy diversity in our students’ backgrounds, and would certainly consider students with degrees outside of the health sciences, epidemiology, statistics or economics.
+With this said, we do enjoy diversity in our students’ backgrounds, and would certainly consider students with degrees outside of the health sciences, epidemiology, statistics, or economics.

-Upon admission to the program, how do students go about choosing their research division?
+Upon admission to the program, how do students go about choosing their research specialty?

 Are there minor areas I can add to my M.S. or Ph.D., like a minor in Economics or Health Policy?